CIF Parser¶

 from CCD.

-This file describes all the monomers (residues,
+This file describes all monomers (residues,

-ligands, solvent molecules) from the PDB entries.
+ligands, solvent molecules) in PDB entries.

 >>> from gemmi import cif